Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Orchard Hills has 39 active public transport stops, all of which are bus stops.
-These stops are served by 58 different routes that together facilitate 1,548 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 386 meters away from the nearest stop.
-As a predominantly residential zone, most commuting in Orchard Hills is outward-bound.
-Cars remain the primary mode of transportation, used by 94% of residents.
-On average, there are 2.5 vehicles per dwelling, which is higher than the regional average.
+Orchard Hills has 39 active public transport stops, all serving buses.
+These stops are covered by 58 different routes, offering a combined total of 1,548 weekly passenger trips.
+Transport accessibility is rated as good, with residents on average being located 386 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport, used by 94% of residents.
+On average, there are 2.5 vehicles per dwelling, higher than the regional norm.

-According to the 2021 Census, 33.7% of residents work from home, a figure that might be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 221 trips per day, equating to approximately 39 weekly trips per stop.
+According to the 2021 Census, 33.7% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 221 trips per day, equating to roughly 39 weekly trips per stop.

 Frequently Asked Questions - Transport